 How Does Betterment.com Work?

-When you open a Betterment.com account, you will deposit or set up recurring deposits from a checking or savings account.
+When you open an account at Betterment.com, you can deposit or set up recurring deposits from a checking or savings account.

 Then the folks at Betterment will invest on your behalf into ETFs based on your portfolio allocation.
 Portfolio allocation just means where you want your money to go.